PNG to SVG Converter (Image Tracer)

 - Color Simplification: The "Number of Colors" slider reduces the image to a limited palette, which is crucial for a clean trace.

 - Path Finding: The tracer scans the simplified image, creating mathematical paths around the edges of each color area.
+The advanced controls let you fine-tune this process.

 - SVG Generation: These paths are assembled into an SVG file, where each colored shape is a distinct vector path.